 Water Table is the depth from the ground surface, at which underground water is found.

-Weep Holes are small holes in a retaining wall or planter used to drain water so as to relieve pressure build-up.
+Weep Holes are small holes in a retaining wall or planter used to drain water to relieve pressure build-up.

-Weep Screed is a vertical metal lattice that provides reinforcement for stucco and the drainage of moisture.
+Weep Screed is a vertical metal lattice that reinforces stucco and the drainage of moisture.
 It is located at or below the foundation plate line.